 If you already grow plants indoors, you’re well on your way to having the supplies you need to grow lemongrass.

 Coconut coir and potting soil are two of the most common options for growing media when growing plants in containers.
 Coconut coir is composed of the brown and white fibers found between the shell and the outer coating of a coconut seed and retains moisture well.
+We suggest keeping a few bricks of coconut coir on hand as needed.
+Our favorite brand on Amazon for coconut coir is Coco Bliss, you can shop now on Amazon.
 Potting soil is a combination of “soilless” materials: peat moss or coconut coir, pine bark, perlite, and vermiculite; potting soils are lightweight and have good water and nutrient holding capacity.

 Plants or seeds